 The PDT Builds Explore includes information about PDT builds, including time taken to finish builds and the connection and model the PDTs are part of.

-Below are some common uses of the PDT Builds Explore:
+Following are some common uses of the PDT Builds Explore:

 These queries may take longer to run on instances with many PDTs running concurrently.